JarekSopinski/Twitchtv_Viewer/README.md

 #### Functionalities:

 1. Displaying initial list of channels.
-If certain channels is active, user can see detailed info about current stream;
+If a certain channel is active, user can see detailed info about current stream;
 2. Filtering channels (displaying online or offline only);
 3. Adding new channels.